hslloyd/hslloyd.github.io/_news/announcement_9.md

 related_posts: false
 ---

-I received a certificate of completion for the UC San Diego Psychology Department's Workshop Series on Teaching and Mentoring in Psychology.
+I received a certificate of completion for the UC San Diego Psychology Department's <i>Workshop Series on Teaching and Mentoring in Psychology</i>.